-Drew Hansen is an experienced trial attorney and a partner at Susman Godfrey who has tried complex, high-stakes cases for both plaintiffs and defendants in state and federal courts across the country.
+Drew Hansen is an experienced trial lawyer who has tried complex, high-stakes cases for both plaintiffs and defendants in state and federal courts across the country.
 Significant trials include:

 - American Association of Justice v.
 Wachovia Bank, N.A.
 (D.D.C.
 2008–2011).
 Represented the nation’s trial lawyers’ trade association in the highest-stakes commercial litigation in its history.
 Hansen and Steve Susman split the closing argument after a two-week trial.
-The case has settled and the terms are confidential.
+The case has settled on confidential terms.

 - Applications of Las Brisas Energy Center, LLC (Tex.
 State Office of Admin.
 Hearings 2009–2013).
-Represented over 30 Texas cities challenging the construction of a power plant.
-The plant owner withdrew its application after judges in two separate trials found in favor of Hansen’s client in decisions citing to Hansen’s cross-examinations of key witnesses.
+Represented over 30 Texas cities arguing that the proposed construction of a power plant did not comply with environmental law.
+The plant owner withdrew its application after judges in two separate trials found in favor of Hansen’s clients.
+The judge’s decisions specifically cited Hansen’s cross-examinations of key witnesses.

 - Peña v.
 GBS Financial Corp.
 (Nat’l Ass’n of Securities Dealers 2006–07).
-Represented a Los Angeles-based entrepreneur in a two-week arbitration hearing against his former investment advisers; the arbitration panel awarded a full refund of excessive investment management fees charged to Hansen’s client.
+Represented musician and entrepreneur Alfonso Peña in an arbitration with his former investment advisers.
+After a two-week hearing, the arbitrators awarded Peña a full refund of excessive investment management fees.

 - Jacobs v.
 National Drug Intelligence Center (S.D.
 Tex.
 2004–2008).
-Represented a bank president in a suit alleging harm from a false government publication.
-The government agreed to pay the president’s attorney’s fees after a bench trial but reserved appeal on a separate issue, which Hansen argued and won before the Fifth Circuit.
+Represented a bank president in a suit alleging harm from a false publication.
+After a bench trial, the defendant agreed to pay attorney fees but reserved appeal on a separate issue, which Hansen argued and won before the Fifth Circuit.

-- Secured a $19 million net settlement on behalf of businesses in a class action alleging that the businesses had been injured by financial arrangements in violation of the usury laws (Clark v.
-AdvanceMe, Inc., C.D.
+- Clark v.
+AdvanceMe, Inc., (C.D.
 Cal.
-2008–2012)
+2008-2012).
+Secured a $19 million net settlement on behalf of businesses in a class action alleging they had been injured by financial arrangements in violation of the usury laws.

-- Secured a $16.5 million settlement one month before trial in a securities fraud class action arising from alleged misrepresentations by a biotechnology executive in a conference call with investors (McGuire v.
-Dendreon, W.D.
+- McGuire v.
+Dendreon (W.D.
 Wash.
-2007–2011)
+2007-2011).
+Secured a $16.5 million settlement one month before trial (net settlement of $11.7 million) in a securities fraud class action arising from alleged misrepresentations by a biotechnology executive in a conference call with investors.

-- Obtained a settlement of 90% of the estimated damages for a registered representative in a compensation dispute with his former broker-dealer (Holber v.
-GBS, FINRA 2009–10)
+- Holber v.
+GBS (FINRA 2009-2010).
+Obtained a settlement of 90% of the estimated damages in a compensation dispute between a financial adviser and his former broker-dealer.

-Hansen began practicing at Susman Godfrey after serving as a law clerk to the Honorable Pierre N. Leval, United States Court of Appeals for the Second Circuit.
-He graduated from Yale Law School and Harvard University.
-Before law school, Hansen studied theology at Oxford University, where he was a Rhodes Scholar.
-He lives on Bainbridge Island, Washington.
+Hansen graduated from Yale Law School and Harvard University.
+He studied Theology at Oxford University as a Rhodes Scholar.
+He began practicing at Susman Godfrey after serving as a law clerk to the Honorable Pierre N. Leval, United States Court of Appeals for the Second Circuit.
+He lives with his family on Bainbridge Island, Washington.

 Hansen encourages you to contact his clients and opposing counsel for references: